tomy27/PySiteScanner/README.md

 # PySiteScanner: A Simple Port and Directory Scanner

-Python Site Scanner is a lightweight, async Python script that combines **port scanning (like Nmap)** and **directory brute-forcing (like Dirb)** into a single command-line tool.
+PySiteScanner is a lightweight, async Python script that combines **port scanning (like Nmap)** and **directory brute-forcing (like Dirb)** into a single command-line tool.
 It allows you to scan open ports on a target and discover hidden directories or paths on a web server.

 ## Features